We’re finally getting to the point where we want to start storing some of our extra winter clothes in the garage.

 Tips for preparing your garage for clothing storage

-- If kids and other family members tend to spend time in your garage, avoid strong cleaning chemicals.
-These substances can pollute water sources or even evaporate and sediment in your storage areas.
+- Avoid harmful chemicals if kids or pets spend time in your garage.
+These chemicals can pollute water sources or create sediment in your storage totes.
 Another way to keep pests and insects out of your garage is to use natural remedies such as citrus oil, eucalyptus oil, and cayenne pepper.

 - Wash each piece of clothing following the manufacturer’s instructions.
 If storing winter jackets that you cannot wash at home, use a vacuum cleaner to get rid of dirt and dust particles, or hand-wash your coats.

 - Keep your most delicate and valuable items out of the garage.
-Temperature changes, occasional insects, and a rough environment can take a toll on the quality of your clothes.
+Temperature changes, humidity changes, bugs, or other garage pests can affect the quality of your clothes over time.

-- Ensure that you are dedicating a specific area of your garage to storing your clothes.
-Having multiple cabinets and shelves filled with casual garments will increase the risk of them becoming ruined or lost.
+- Ensure that you dedicate a specific area of your garage for storing clothes.
+Multiple garage cabinets and shelves filled with off season clothes will increase the risk of them becoming ruined or lost.

-Before diving head-on in the reorganization of your garage and storage space, consider whether you need to keep all of your clothes.
+Before reorganizing your garage and storage space, consider whether you need to keep all of your clothes.

-Depending on how worn or damaged your clothes are, you’ve got a few options how to get them out of your house.
+Depending on how worn or damaged your clothes are, you’ve got a few options for getting them out of your house.